You’re invited to the new workshop series, GROW: GrassRoots Organizing Workshops!

 This is the first workshop in the GROW series!
 Youth organizers Ivy and Sarah will present on different ways to make change on local and national levels.
 They will also cover how to make change by working the way up institutions or individuals who have power.

-Open Mic: Resilience, Resistance, Renewal!, April 14 at 7pm.
-Join us for our first open mic poetry night on April 14, 7-8:30pm.
+Join us for our first open mic poetry night.
 The evening’s theme will revolve around resilience, resistance, and/or renewal.
-Sign up here whether you want to perform or just listen to receive a Zoom link.
-Register here to share a poem of your own or work by a favorite poet.
-RSVP and share the event on Facebook here!
+Sign up whether you want to perform or just listen.
+You can share any topical poetry, yours or your favorite poet’s.

-Coming Home, Going Forth (Post-Inauguration Debrief), Wed.
-Jan 27th at 7 pm Calling our PJALS family to gather for poetry, dialogue, reflection, and planning with re-centering intention.
-We will have breakout rooms so we can debrief the past and plan for the next few weeks with each other.
+Calling our PJALS family to gather for poetry, dialogue, reflection, and planning with re-centering intention.
+We will have breakout rooms so we can debrief the past and plan for the next few weeks with each other

 We Keep Us Safe with Organizer/Attorney/Author Zach Norris.
 Zach discusses his newly released book, We Keep Us Safe: Building Secure, Just, and Inclusive Communities, laying out a new vision of a care-based strategy for public safety that overturns more than 200 years of fear-based discrimination, othering, and punishment.
 Sign-up here for the recording and slides from this webinar.